-- Complicated – there exist subject-matter-experts who have good practices, deep knowledge, and expertise in the control and how to affect these processes.
-The CEO can meet with these experts and the experts can provide some clear processes to improve, i.e. most IT implementations, SixSigma, Lean, or quality management.
-The ambiguity is not currently understood by the current staff and an outside expert is helpful in sharing their steps and processes.
+- Complicated – there exist subject-matter experts who have good practices, deep knowledge, and expertise in the control and how to affect these processes.
+The CEO can meet with these experts, and the experts can provide some clear processes to improve, i.e., most IT implementations, SixSigma, Lean, or quality management.
+The current staff does not currently understand the ambiguity, and an outside expert helps share their steps and processes.

 Business Weaknesses: mainly external and cannot be clearly seen or project-managed.
 Progress happens through complexity framing, looking for patterns, and innovation.

 - Complex – cause and effect are not obvious, and changes to one area will affect many other areas in unknown or unknowable ways.
 For sense to be made of progress, the CEO and organization have to look for patterns and attempt multiple safe-to-fail experiments while seeking what is working to amplify and not working to dampen.

 How can a CEO or Leadership Team lessen or improve their weaknesses?

 The first step is to pause and ask yourself or your team –